education.vic.gov.au

 Schools can also report on their progress in implementing funded activities via SPOT, in line with existing AIP processes.
 The funding planner supports schools to consider how they will use allocated Equity Funding, Disability Inclusion Tier 2 Funding and Schools Mental Health Fund and Menu.

 Schools are supported to acquit fund spending with project codes for salary and cash expenditure in CASES21.
-The Schools Mental Health Fund: instructions for reporting expenditure (DOCX)External Link is a step-by-step guide on reporting credit and cash expenditure.
+The Schools Mental Health Fund: instructions for reporting expenditure is a step-by-step guide on reporting credit and cash expenditure.

 Procurement